Dried Basil

 Health Benefits

-- Rich in antioxidants, helping to protect cells from damage.
+- May provide antioxidants that help protect cells from damage.

-- May possess anti-inflammatory properties, potentially reducing inflammation in the body.
+- Could offer anti-inflammatory properties, potentially reducing inflammation in the body.

-- Good source of vitamin K, essential for blood clotting and bone health.
+- A source of vitamin K, important for blood clotting and bone health.

-- Can contribute to improved mood and reduced stress levels due to its aromatic compounds.
+- Could contribute to improved mood and reduced stress levels.

 Storage Tips

-Dried basil should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat.
-A pantry or spice cabinet is ideal.
-Properly stored, dried basil can maintain its flavor and potency for up to 1-2 years.
-To test its freshness, crush a small amount in your hand; if the aroma is weak, it's likely time to replace it.
+Dried basil should be stored in an airtight container in a cool, dark, and dry place, such as a pantry or spice cabinet.
+Exposure to heat, light, and moisture can degrade its flavor and aroma.
+Properly stored, dried basil can maintain its quality for up to 1-2 years.
+To test for freshness, crush a small amount in your hand; if the aroma is weak, it's likely time to replace it.

 Marnirni-apinthi Building, Lot Fourteen,